 - One page, single spaced, typed essay responses to the supplemental essay questions

 - Letter of recommendation from an animal care manager (optional)

 Portland, OR 97229

-After initial review of science prerequisite grades, overall GPA, and animal husbandry experience, the top students will be invited to the interview portion of the selection process.
+After initial review of science prerequisite grades, overall GPA, previous college experience, direct animal care experience in professional environments, applicant essays, and letters of recommendation, the top students will be invited to the interview portion of the selection process.

-Students selected to interview will be notified and have a date and time set up for their interview (special arrangements are made for conference calls for out-of-state applicants) in May, 2013.
-Final selection takes place by the end of May and admission status letters are mailed by the first week of June.
+Students selected to interview will be notified and have a date and time set up for their interview (special arrangements are made for Skype interviews for out-of-state applicants) in May, 2015.
+Final selection takes place by the end of May and admission status letters are generally mailed during the first week of June.